Rokhlin property and approximate representability for inclusions of index-finite type: Introduction

-But still the notion of tracial Rokhlin property requires the existence of projections, so called (SP)-property, thus it is not applicable to the projectionless $C\sp*$-algebras like the Jiang-Su algebra.
-To deal with such a situation, a tracial-type generalization in which projections are replaced by positive elements were considered in \cite{HO} and a far-reaching higher dimensional analog is considered in \cite{HWZ:Rokhlin dimension}.
-Moreover, the weak Rokhlin property for finite groups actions on simple unital C*-algebras was considered in \cite{HO}, \cite{Nw16}, \cite{San15} and others.
-The link between finite group actions on $C\sp*$-algebras and inclusions of unital $C\sp*$-algebras is given by the fact that the pair of the fixed point algebra $A^{\alpha}$ and $A$, and the pair of the crossed product algebra $A\rtimes_{\alpha} G$ and $A$ are inclusions of index-finite type in the sense of Watatani \cite{W:index} provided that $\alpha:G \to \Aut(A)$ is outer.
-In this note we will adapt such a generalization in the finite group action on unital $C\sp*$-algebras to inclusions of unital $C\sp*$-algebras and study how regularity properties in Elliott classification program are related in the lowest dimensional case from the point of view of Rokhlin dimension.
-Apart from this technical reason there is a natural philosophy guiding a suitable adaptation; while $*$-homomorphisms are for projections, completely positive maps of oder zero are for positive contractions.
+But the tracial Rokhlin property for a group action still demands the existence of projections, or (SP)-property, thus it is not applicable to projectionless $C\sp*$-algebras like the Jiang-Su algebra $\mathcal{Z}$, which is a particularly important $C\sp*$-algebra related to the Elliott classification program.
+To deal with such a situation, a tracial-type generalization in which projections are replaced by positive elements was considered in \cite{HO} and a far-reaching higher dimensional analog is considered in \cite{HWZ:Rokhlin dimension} motivated by Matui and Sato's work \cite{MS}.
+Moreover, for non-unital case so called the weak (tracial) Rokhlin property for finite group actions on simple $\sigma$-unital C*-algebras were suggested through \cite{HO}, \cite{Nw16}, \cite{San15} and others.
+In view of parallel developments between finite group actions and inclusions of $C\sp*$-algebras of index finite-type, we think that it is natural to define the weak tracial Rokhlin property for an inclusion of unital $C\sp*$-algebras of index finite-type using positive contractions and establish one to one correspondence between group actions and inclusions.
+More precisely, we pay attention to so called the generalized tracial Rokhlin property for a finite group action on unital $C\sp*$-algebras, which can be regards as $0$ Rokhlin dimension of a group action in a tracial sense and carry it to an inclusion of unital $C\sp*$-algebras of index-finite type and study how regularity properties in the Elliott classification program are preserved as in the case-study of group actions.
+Along the sequential development of Rokhlin property there is a natural philosophy guiding a suitable adaptation; while $*$-homomorphisms are for projections, completely positive maps of oder zero are for positive contractions.
 In other words, one may justify the adaptation by inducing completely positive maps of order zero out of any generalizations using positive elements.
 This point of view is also reflected in the deep work of Gardella, Hirshberg and Santiago \cite{GHS}.
 Thus any suitable generalization of Rokhlin property using positive elements may implicate a completely positive map of order zero (see \cite{HW:Rokhlin, MS12} for example).
-We also show that this principle is observed in our generalization of the Rokhlin property for inclusions of unital $C\sp*$-algebras and its dual notion-so called the generalized approximate representability.
+We also show that this principle is observed in our generalization of the Rokhlin property for inclusions of unital $C\sp*$-algebras and its dual notion-so called the generalized approximate representability. \\